Kpearson72/Matplotlib_HW/README.md

 ### Challenge Taken!

 As a senior data anaylist who works for a pharmaceutical company called Pymaceuticals, I've been given access to data from a drug regimen animal study.
-Pymaceuticals, specicializes in anti_cancer pharmaceuticals.
-The scientists in the company attempt to delvelope a drug that will treat a type of skin cancer called squamous cell carcinoma (SCC).
+Pymaceuticals, specializes in anti-cancer pharmaceuticals.
+The scientists in the company attempt to develope a drug that will treat a type of skin cancer called squamous cell carcinoma (SCC).

 There were 249 mice that were tested for 10 types of drug regimens in a 45 day period.

-As a data analyist I was tasked to collect the data and generate tables and charts for a technical report of the study.
+As a data analyist I was tasked to collect the data, generate tables and charts for a technical report of the study.
 This report, also needed to have a high-level summary of the results.
 [Link to my Jupter Notebook results](https://github.com/Kpearson72/Matplotlib_HW/blob/main/Matplotlib/Pymaceuticals/pymaceuticals_starter.ipynb)

 ![Laboratory](Matplotlib/Images/Laboratory.jpg)